MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M02L01_Create_an_app.md

 ---
 lab:
     title: 'Lab: Creating an app'
-    module: 'Module 1: Introduction to the Power Platform'
+    module: 'Module 2: Work with the Common Data Service'
 ---

-Module 1: Introduction to the Power Platform
+Module 2: Work with the Common Data Service
 =================================

 ## Lab 1: Practice Lab – Creating an app